Nechama Rivlin: Political links

-In her position as the wife of the Israeli President, she concentrated on areas she was most familiar with through her academic work and family.
+In her position as the wife of the Israeli President, Rivlin concentrated on areas she was most familiar with through her academic work and family.
 One area of focus was nature and the environment.

-She was also a vocal supporter of women and children.
+Rivlin was also a vocal supporter of women and children.
 Inaugurating her first major initiative as First Lady, she welcomed 200 Akim activists to the President's residence to draw attention to the needs of intellectually challenged children and to advocate for supporting them.
 Sharing a message of peace and tolerance, she hosted students and teachers from the Hand in Hand: Center for Jewish-Arab Education in Israel at the President's Residence following an arson attack at their school.
 Rivlin said violence against children was a great problem throughout society, and that Israel should work to investigate and address child abuse.
 "We must break this conspiracy of silence once and for all", she said.
 In March 2016, she hosted a group of women who had publicly shared their experiences with sexual assault and domestic abuse.
 Rivlin told them that by telling their stories, they would help others who face difficult issues.

 Rivlin joined her husband on international trips.
 Together, they visited U.S. President Barack Obama and First Lady Michelle Obama at the White House for the December 2015 Hanukkah celebration.
 Nechama and Reuven lit a menorah made in Israel by designer Ze'ev Raban.

 In 2018, Rivlin established the Dr. Gardner Simon Prize for Hebrew Poetry Rivlin presented the prize to Poet Amichai Chasson for the first time.

 Personal life and death

 In 1970, Rivlin met Reuven Rivlin at a party.
 They married in 1971, a year after their meeting.
 It was his second marriage and he had a son from his first marriage.
 It was her first marriage.
 The couple had three children, Rivka, Anat, and Ran.
 The family resided in Yefeh Nof.
 After her retirement in 2007, she became a film buff, watched theatre, and developed an interest in gardening and the environment.
 Later in life, she studied the history of art.

 Rivlin suffered from pulmonary fibrosis, an interstitial lung disease.
 She was regularly seen in public with a portable oxygen tank.
-On 11 March 2019, Rivlin received a lung transplant from 19 year old Yair Yehezkel Chalabli's body, who died on a freediving accident.
+On 11 March 2019, Rivlin received a lung transplant from 19 year old Yair Yehezkel Chalabli's body, who died in a freediving accident.
 She died on 4 June, one day shy of her 74th birthday, at Beilinson Hospital in Petah Tikva of complications following the transplant.
-She is survived by her sister Vered.
+She is survived by her husband and a sister, Vered.